dmitrdv123/janedoe/README.md

 others:

-- payment: blocked modal can be closed and reopening with unknown state if meta was updated
+- payment: we need to recalculate token amount based on current token prices during convert and pay.
+If user will reject tx or it failed after conversion then we need to start from failed step without conversion
-- payment: we need to recalculate token amount based on current token prices during convert and pay
+- account: if we open some account page in new tab then user will be unauthenticated in all tabs in chrome
-- account: if we open some account page in new tab then user will be unauthenticated in all tabs
+- api: hardhat payment is not processed
 - protocol, protocol-zksync: update wrapped-native contract to version with reentrancy guard
 - after production deployment:
   - docs: Screenshot contains links to localhost, after starting to use domains we need to change images